molivier1988/school-catalogue/README.md

 ## Summary

-This project provided additional practice focused on the key principles of **object classes**
+This project provided additional practice focused on the key principles of object classes including **inheritance**, **constructors** and others